 Our Energy Resources

 In our early years, Powerex’ trade activity centered on the sale of surplus energy from the BC Hydro system.
-Recently, as BC Hydro’s domestic needs grew and its surplus energy decreased, we’ve had to focus increasingly on supply from outside B.C for our trade efforts.
-Today we have access to a wide portfolio of market resources to support our trade activities and almost all the energy we sell is energy we purchase from the marketplace.
+As BC Hydro’s domestic needs grew and its surplus energy decreased, we then had to focus on supply from outside B.C for our trade efforts.
+Today we have access to a wide portfolio of market resources to support our trade activities and much of the energy we sell is energy we purchase from the marketplace.

 Since the early 2000s, we have also been buying energy to help support BC Hydro’s domestic needs.
-In fact, in recent years, BC Hydro, through Powerex, has been a net importer of electricity for domestic use.
+In some recent years, BC Hydro, through Powerex, has been a net importer of electricity for domestic use.

 BC Hydro System Capability

-Powerex has access to the flexibility of BC Hydro’s world-class integrated hydroelectric system of close to 11,500 MW of generating capacity - over 10,000 of which are hydroelectric.
+Powerex has access to the flexibility of BC Hydro’s world-class integrated system of close to 17 000 MW of generating capacity - over 12 000 of which are hydroelectric.
 This system is interconnected with the western U.S. by two 500 kilovolt transmission lines on the west coast between B.C. and Washington, one 230 kilovolt line connecting B.C. and Washington on the east side, and a 500 kilovolt line to the east, connecting B.C. with Alberta.